 The mission of Research Medical Center School of Radiologic Technology is to provide a quality educational program that promotes excellence in Radiologic Technology and produces competent, professional, and compassionate radiographers for the healthcare community.
 Graduates will obtain the knowledge required of an entry-level radiographer and be prepared to successfully sit for the ARRT examination.

-1. The Program will graduate students with skills necessary to be entry-level technologists.
+PE.
+Students graduate with the skills necessary to be entry-level technologists.

 - Students will complete the program within 23 months.